^

 • Bronchial asthma.

-In each case, the decision on the examination is made individually.
+In each case, the decision to undergo examination is made on an individual basis.

-If, after the diagnosis, there is difficulty breathing, itchy skin rash, pain, burning or a feeling of distention at the injection site, you should immediately inform your doctor.
-In this case, the contract does not affect mental activity and the ability to drive a vehicle or other mechanisms.
+If after the diagnosis there is difficulty breathing, itchy skin rash, pain, burning or a feeling of distension at the injection site, you should immediately inform your doctor.
+However, the contract does not affect mental activity and the ability to drive a vehicle or other mechanisms.

-Magnetic resonance imaging of cerebral vessels without the use of a contrast agent is carried out to assess the condition of veins and arteries.
-The main indications for diagnosis:
+Magnetic resonance imaging of the brain vessels without the use of a contrast agent is performed to assess the condition of the veins and arteries.
+The main indications for diagnostics are:

 • Stroke (hemorrhagic, ischemic).